JNRowe/river-configs/sections/utility_functions.rst

     }
     add-zsh-hook preexec _progress

-While startup is fast enough that a progress marker isn't necessary, I find it quite useful as a smoketest that quickly highlights an error in the configuration if the progress bar doesn't reach the end.
+Although startup is quick enough that a progress marker isn't strictly necessary, it serves as a useful smoketest, quickly highlighting configuration errors if the progress bar fails to reach the end.
 Also, I'll be honest, it felt like a fun hack.

 .. note::